devpi/devpi/doc/adminman/server-status.rst

         in-request: True|False (currently polling or not)
         outside-url: nill|url with which the replica can be reached

-Replica nodes also provide extra information related to their master:
+Replica nodes also provide extra information related to their primary:

-    master-url: URL of master if we are a replica
+    primary-url: URL of primary if we are a replica
-    master-uuid: uuid of master
+    primary-uuid: uuid of primary
-    master-serial: last known serial the master has
+    primary-serial: last known serial the primary has

-UUIDs of master and replica sites
+UUIDs of primary and replica sites
 -------------------------------------------------------------

 On initial startup, each devpi-server instance generates a UUID which it returns through a ``X-DEVPI-SERVER-UUID`` HTTP header.
-When operating as a replica, the remote master's UUID is internally stored as well and compared for consistency on subsequent requests.
+When operating as a replica, the remote primary's UUID is internally stored as well and compared for consistency on subsequent requests.